Awpatterson217/Web-Applets/README.md

 # Web-Applets
-Applets written in PHP/ JavaScript.
+Useful snippets of code written in PHP/ JavaScript.
+Often times using the jquery library.